Chinese Course Enrolment Instructions 2016-2017

 Returning students with no background:

 Please enroll, or add yourself onto the waitlist for, EAS100Y1 and a tutorial section via ACORN as soon as registration opens for you.
 The course is a P* courses with priorities for first-year students and EAS students.
 First-year students and returning EAS students will be able to register during the priority enrolment period.
 If you are in those categories, and the course is full when you try to enrol, the waitlist will open on August 5.
-The waitlist will open to other students on August 12.
+The waitlist will open to other students on August 10 (A&S students) or August 12 (students from other campuses/faculties).
 A mandatory online EAS100Y Screening Form must be submitted by August 31, 2016 or you will be removed from the course.
 No interview required. **Please note that if you are familiar with elementary Mandarin or any Chinese dialect because of your cultural or family background, you are not eligible take EAS100Y1Y and must attend the interview.
 In the first two weeks of classes in September, some students will be interviewed.
 Any overqualified student will be removed from the course.

 Returning students who are familiar with elementary Mandarin or any Chinese dialect because of their cultural or family background who wish to take EAS101Y1Y:

 Returning students with background should have attended the April interviews.
 If you have familiarity with Mandarin or any Chinese dialect, but have not yet attended an interview, please register for the September interview by filling out the September Interview Form.
 You will be added to the course or its waitlist after the placement interview results are posted.